philtoms/mithril-starter-kit/README.md

  ```

 - Default: generate a sequential id, keyed on page refresh.
 This option is not suitable
-for lists or for pages that are composed logically:
+for sortable lists or for pages that are composed logically:

  ```javascript
 m('greet', 'Bob')              // component identity is greet1